Rigbin/fhj-webserv-ex/sections/01_apache.md

 ![Started Apache](img/apache_started.png)

-> Please note: On other distributions (like debian or ubuntu), apache will run with a different command!
-Instead of `httpd`, it is `apache2`.
-Also some configuration steps differ on other distros!
+> Please note: On other distributions (like centos or fedora), apache will run with a different command!
+Instead of `apache2`, it is `httpd`.
+Also some configuration steps (especially file-locations) differ on other distros!

 ***